-Gardening doesn’t have to end just because the kids are back to school and the temperatures are starting to cool off.
+Gardening doesn’t have to end just because temperatures are starting to cool off.
 In fact, fall gardening can be one of the most productive times of the year for many homeowners.
 Cool season crops like lettuce, broccoli, and peas can all be easily grown within the span of a fall garden.
 Many fruits and vegetables also reach maturity during the fall including melons, apples, pumpkins, and squash!

 Keys to a Successful Fall Garden